Fashion lookbooks and youth culture 1970s-1980s

-I was a nearly a teenager in 1975, a ten year old boys that felt older than I really was.
-My envy was those one or two classes above me at school, looked cooler with flares and 10 cm plateau shoes.
-I felt as miserable as mum when she denied me the plateau’s as I hear her voice you’re too young for wearing and handed over a pair of brand new Vans instead.
-I was always at the wrong place at the right time.
+I was a nearly a teenager in 1975, ten-year-old boy that felt older than I was.
+My envy was those one or two classes above me at school, looked more relaxed with flares and 10 cm plateau shoes.
+I felt as miserable as a mum when she denied me the plateau’s as I hear her voice you’re too young for wearing and handed over a pair of brand new Vans instead.
+I was always in the wrong place at the right time.
 I was too young to be a hippie and in reality too young to be a punk.
-Punk that my parents hated as hell fitted me perfect as punks with their hair and pins and noisy music made those over twenty sick and hated it, however, in 1977 my hormones did the work, they knocked first mum out and then dad, they had to give in to get out and there I stood with as my first Levi 501 jeans and Dr. Martens high black boots with red shoelaces.
+Punks, my parents hated it hell, and fitted me perfectly.
+Punks with their hair, pins and noisy music made those over twenty sick and hated it.
+However, in 1977 my hormones did the work, they knocked first mum out and then dad, they had to give in to get out and there I stood with as my first Levi 501 jeans and Dr Martens high black boots with red shoelaces.

-Wearing over the shoulder at school a beatbox beat box larger than a Volkswagens bus.
-Good Save the queen streamed out of the speakers and I knew I cool cause girls always wanted to be around me, the only thing I wanted in return was batteries as the beat box took more energy required than my extra job could pay for.
-So they were ordered to steal them for me or piss off.
+Over the shoulder, I was wearing a beatbox larger than a Volkswagens bus.
+Good Save the queen streamed out of the speakers, and I knew I cool cause girls always wanted to be around me, the only thing I wanted in return was batteries as the beatbox took more energy required than my extra job could pay.
+So, I ordered to steal them for me or piss off.
 It did not go long before the music stopped.
-The beat box was soon confiscated by a louder than bombs angry headmaster, I got letter that he said to give my parents at home.
+The beatbox was soon confiscated by a louder than bombs angry headmaster.
+I got a letter that he said to give my parents at home.
 He looked stupid, nobody except the writer read it.
-I could only guess “your son is expelled for a week and ordered….”
-I just spit on his shiny shoes while transforming the letter into puzzle in front of him.
+I could only guess “your son is expelled for a week and ordered”.”
+I spit on his shiny shoes while transforming the letter into a puzzle in front of him.
 Left school without papers or exams never too come back.
-Nevertheless, when the decade was over we felt like adults living in a suburb that got it all and very soon station wagon, kids and a dog with mortgage difficult to pay.
-Recommended series of post.
+Nevertheless, when the decade was over, we felt like adults living in a suburb that got it all and very soon station-wagon, kids and a dog with mortgage challenging to pay — recommended series of post.